2024 Lebanon war: 2 December

 Hezbollah launched two mortars towards Shebaa Farms, claiming that it was responding defensively to repeated ceasefire violations by the IDF.
 In response, the IDF struck dozens of Hezbollah members and rocket launchers, including the one used in the mortar attack.
 Six people were killed in Haris and four others in Talloussah.

 9 December

 Four IDF soldiers were killed in a tunnel explosion during an operational detonation of a Hezbollah cache in south Lebanon.

 17 December

 An Israeli drone targeted a car in Majdal Zun injuring two.
 Israel also demolished homes in Naqoura.

 The town of Kfar Kila was completely demolished by the IDF while Halta and Shebaa were targeted by Israeli artillery.

-According to the Middle East Monitor, a Qatari-financed not-for-profit press monitoring organisation and lobbying group, Israel had violated the ceasefire 12 times, bringing the total number of violations to 248, with casualties post-ceasefire numbering 30 dead and 36 wounded, as of 17 December.
+According to the Middle East Monitor, a Qatari-financed not-for-profit press monitoring organization and lobbying group, Israel had violated the ceasefire 12 times, bringing the total number of violations to 248, with casualties post-ceasefire numbering 30 dead and 36 wounded, as of 17 December.